 Of course your guides know the areas and habits of the game like the back of their hands and will be looking at spoor (footprints), observing the behaviors of the wildlife and horses, so any warning signs of unease or aggression can be acted on.

 There is always a lead guide (sometimes armed if there is dangerous game present) and a backup guide.
 In the event your guide thinks there may be an unsafe situation developing, you all turn round and follow the backup guide away.
 At all times there is a guide between you and any wildlife.

 This safety relies on two things: the ability of your guide to keep you away from dangerous situations (almost foolproof on our rides) and your ability to stay on your horse.
-So although you may never have to gallop out of danger, if you do not have a secure seat we suggest you stick to riding with non dangerous game where falling off does not matter.
+So although you may never have to gallop out of danger, if you do not have a secure seat we suggest you stick to riding with non-dangerous game (no lion, elephant or buffalo) where falling off does not matter.